Alex Burghart: In opposition

 In November 2024, following Kemi Badenoch's election as Conservative Party leader, Burghart was appointed Shadow Chancellor of the Duchy of Lancaster.
-This appointment has led Burghart to be referred to as Badenoch's de facto deputy by newspapers such as the Guardian and the National, though Burghart himself has rejected this label.
-According to James Heale, Burghart is seen as the primary policy figure in Badenoch's circle, being heavily influenced by the 'The Right Approach', a Conservative policy statement from 1976.
-He has been compared to Keith Joseph (who played a similar role for Margaret Thatcher) by ConservativeHome writer William Atkinson.
+He has been referred to as Badenoch's de facto deputy by newspapers such as The Guardian and The National, though Burghart himself rejected this label in 2025.

+According to The Spectator, Burghart is seen as the primary policy figure in Badenoch's circle, being influenced by 'The Right Approach', a Conservative policy statement from 1976.
+He has been compared to Keith Joseph, who played a similar role for Margaret Thatcher, by ConservativeHome writer William Atkinson.

 Burghart stood in for Badenoch at Prime Minister's Questions on 20 November 2024.

+In September 2026, during the 2026 British shadow cabinet reshuffle, he was appointed Deputy Leader of the Opposition and Deputy Leader of the Conservative Party by the Conservative leader Kemi Badenoch.

 Personal life

 Burghart has sat on the Board of the Yarlington Housing Group and was Vice Chair of Governors at Queensmill School for children with autism.
 In 2012, he married the journalist and novelist Hermione Eyre.